MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/understand-unified-service-desk-concepts.md

 *Target audience*: System administrator or system customizer who has experience working with different configurations in [!INCLUDE[pn_crm_shortest](../includes/pn-crm-shortest.md)] apps, analyzing the results, and improving or changing the configurations in an iterative manner until the desired functionality and user experience is achieved.

-To get started with configuring [!INCLUDE[pn_unified_service_desk](../includes/pn-unified-service-desk.md)], see [Core concepts for configuring Unified Service Desk](../unified-service-desk/core-concepts-for-configuring-unified-service-desk.md).
+To get started with configuring [!INCLUDE[pn_unified_service_desk](../includes/pn-unified-service-desk.md)], see [Components of Unified Service Desk](../unified-service-desk/core-concepts-for-configuring-unified-service-desk.md).

 ## Extend Unified Service Desk to integrate with other applications